-Although CLEP credits count towards graduation, CLEP scores are not calculated into a student's GPA or interpreted as a grade.
-Additionally, CLEP credits may not be applied towards the residency requirement of the College.
-Students may not transfer CLEP credits for a course they have successfully completed, or that is more advanced than the subject of the exam.
-Any student who fails a Great Bay course and wishes to take a CLEP exam in lieu of retaking the course must realize that the original grade received will remain on his or her transcript and will be counted in the CGPA.
-The CLEP exam score does not replace a grade for a course at the College.
-Any student interested in CLEP should speak with an academic advisor.
-CLEP exams are administered on the computer (CLEP CBT) through the Center for Academic Planning and Support (CAPS).
-Individuals needing testing accommodations or optional essays must allow a minimum of two weeks prior to testing to process the requests.
-For more information, contact CAPS: (603) 427-7621 or visit http://greatbay.edu/student-services/testing-placement/clep
+Although CLEP credits count towards graduation, CLEP scores are not calculated into a student's GPA or in any way interpreted as a grade.
+Additionally, CLEP credits may not be applied towards GBCC's twenty-five percent residency requirement.
+Students may not transfer CLEP credits for a course they have successfully completed or for a course that is more advanced than the subject of the exam.
+Any student who fails a GBCC course and wishes to take a CLEP exam for credit in lieu of retaking the course must realize that the original grade received will remain on his/her transcript and will be counted in the GPA.
+The CLEP exam score does not replace a grade for a GBCC course.
+Students should speak with their academic advisor if they have questions regarding this process.
+CLEP exams are administered on the computer (CLEP CBT) through the Center for Academic Planning and Support.
+For further information, contact the CAPS Liaison at (603) 427-7621.